Tritons' Fountain: Formal inauguration

 The restored fountain was finally (59 years late) officially inaugurated on 12 January 2018, by Prime Minister Joseph Muscat.
 The works were completed a week ahead of Valletta taking its position as European Capital of Culture 2018.
 It was stated that the restoration cost amounted to €4.5 million.

 The maintenance of the fountain has always been the remit and jurisdiction of the Public Works Department (PWD) under the Director General Architect Stephen Bonello and through its specialized Manufacturing and Servicing Department (MSD) and its Director Ing.
 Ray Caruana.
 Keeping it in perfect it condition has been the hallmark of all Permanent Secretaries succeeding Mr. Cutajar namely being Mr. Johan Galea and Mr. Joseph Caruana.

 Legacy

-To commemorate the 5th Anniversary from the Triton Fountain formal inauguration, Minister Stefan Zrinzo Azzopardi through his Permanent Secretary Carlos Tabone was instrumental to collaborate with MaltaPost to issue a number of commemorative stamps on Monday 11 December 2023.
+To commemorate the 5th anniversary from the Triton Fountain formal inauguration, Minister Stefan Zrinzo Azzopardi through his Permanent Secretary Carlos Tabone was instrumental to collaborate with MaltaPost to issue a number of commemorative stamps on Monday 11 December 2023.
 The event coincided with the appointment of Mr. Kenneth Cauchi as the first official Curator of the Triton Fountain.

-By prior appointment with the Public Works Department through the Triton Fountain Curator, the 500 square metre plus underground complex of the fountain is open for a limited number of visitors, students and specific groups (Terms & Conditions apply).
+By prior appointment with the Public Works Department through the Triton Fountain Curator, the 500-square metre plus underground complex of the fountain is open for a limited number of visitors, students, and specific groups (terms and conditions apply).

-Such is the legacy that is being promoted now that the Triton Fountain has been reinstated as one of the most prominent European landmarks and a centre of applied excellence serving both as a cultural heritage attraction and a manifest of a well-maintained electro-mechanical hydraulic plant.
+The Triton Fountain has been reinstated as a European landmark and a centre of cultural heritage.
+It is an electro-mechanical hydraulic plant.